 As noted, the subject property is in the Rural Reserve, i.e. outside the urban growth boundary, and there are no plans to extend community services to the subject property.
-The applicant indicates that the project proposes to accommodate water and sewer services on site (Attachment 6).
+The applicant indicates that the project proposes to accommodate water and sewer services on site (Attachment 5).
 Concerns about servicing the development with private water and sewer systems include the significant burden placed on private property owners as private systems are typically less reliable than municipal servicing.
+Further, should the applicant proceed with stratifying the property, they will be subject to further requirements of the Works and Services Bylaw, and all other applicable regulations.